This is how we work [Beyond's internal systems]

 This is a system that was recently created to [deepen interaction between members]

-Anyone can host a social gathering if they propose something they want to do and get three or more people involved.
+Anyone can organize a get-together if they propose something they want to do and gather three or more people.
+Of course,

-You might be worried that if you propose something and no one shows up,
+there's the worry of what will happen if you propose something and no one shows up, but

-you just have to trust in your own popularity.
+in that case, you just have to trust in your own ability to connect with people.

-We have posted a photo of the first event held on Friday, February 9th on Facebook, so
+We've posted about the first event held on February 9th (Friday) on Facebook, so

 please take a quick look.